zype/zype-wordpress-plugin/README.md

 ## Installation via docker compose(Recommended for developers)

-The repo includes a dockerfile ready to download the dependencies and run the aplication(with xdebug v3 support for debugging).
+The repo includes a Dockerfile ready to download the dependencies and run the application(with xdebug v3 support for debugging).
 To setup everything you only need to run:

 ```
   docker-compose build
   docker-compose up -d
   docker-compose exec wordpress bash -c "cd /var/www/html/wp-content/plugins/zype-plugin && composer install --no-scripts"
 ```

+**NOTE: Make sure to change the database credentials in the Dockerfile before installation**

 The `composer install` step downloads the project dependencies, so is actually only needed to run the first time and whenever you add a new dependency.